Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Now walk your feet to keep them ahead of your knees.
 Keep walking until your lower back touches the exercise ball.

-Your torso should be inclined with your hips lower than your shoulders, while both feet remain flat on the ground with your knees bent.
+Your torso should be inclined with your hips lower than your shoulders while both feet remain flat on the ground with your knees bent.

-Now place your hands behind your head or on the floor or just leave your hands on your chest, contract your abs toward your spine, and lift your head, arms, and shoulders up and forward.
+Now place your hands behind your head or on the floor or leave your hands on your chest, contract your abs toward your spine, and lift your head, arms, and shoulders up and forward.

 Seated Side Stretch